 Scholarship, creativity, and research are pivotal components for faculty, students, and staff in our college.
 The College’s strategic plan looks to the following goals as defined in RIT’s Strategic Plan:

 • Achieve 100 percent student participation in innovation, creativity, and scholarships activities

 • Achieve 100 percent faculty participation in research

-CAD graduates will not only demonstrate excellence in their chosen field, but based upon the rich experiences in global awareness and understanding of cross-cultural issues gained in CAD, will also be able to work across global cultures.
+College of Art and Design graduates will not only demonstrate excellence in their chosen field but based upon the rich experiences in global awareness and understanding of cross-cultural issues gained in the College of Art and Design, will also be able to work across global cultures.
 Students will be provided with the necessary knowledge, skills, and experiences to be successful as global citizens.

 Community and Culture

-Community and culture are the center of our connection to each other and to our environs, including our relationship with communities on a regional, national, and international level.
-CAD fosters a community that ensures both dynamic interaction and mutual understanding.
+Community and culture is the center of our connection to each other and to our environs, including our relationship with communities on a regional, national, and international level.
+The College fosters a community that ensures both dynamic interaction and mutual understanding.